CospanDesign/cospandesign.github.io/_posts/2017-12-15-tx2-rpi-camera-port.markdown

 # Userland Tests

-After everything is built and burned onto a TX2 boot up the kernel.
+After everything is built and burned onto a TX2 and boot up the kernel.
 You should have three new /dev/videoX entries.

 You can run the following command to capture a short video clip: